Chicago Digital Media Production Fund - FAQ & Helpful Tips

 12. My project doesn’t fit into the traditional narrative or documentary genres.
 Should I still apply?

-Yes, definitely.
-The Voqal Fund is especially interested in work that breaks new ground and may not fit into conventional or traditional categories.
+Yes, definitely!
+The fund is especially interested in work that breaks new ground and might not fit into conventional or traditional categories.
 We are interested in funding a diverse range of work, and are open to considering a wide variety of formats and genres.
-Such genres might include animation, remix, found footage, interactive, multi-media, performance, and anything that might be considered “web video,” which is open to interpretation.
-Strong content, social impact, distribution plan, and creativity will be the deciding factors, rather than genre.
+Such genres might include animation, remix, machinima, found footage, interactive, multi-media, performance, and anything that might be considered “web video,” which is open to interpretation.
+Strong content, distribution plan, and creativity will be the deciding factors, rather than genre.

 13. If I receive a grant, how and when do I receive the money?